 What Training Is Required for Art Therapy Staff?

-Art therapists train across mediums such as drawing, painting and sculpture.
-In addition to classroom work, masters-level art therapists also complete 100 hours of a supervised practicum and 600 hours of supervised art therapy via a clinical internship3.
+Art therapists train across mediums such as drawing, painting, and sculpture.
+In addition to classroom work, masters-level art therapists also complete 100 hours of a supervised practicum and 600 hours of supervised art therapy via a clinical internship.

 Finding Art Therapy

 The American Art Therapy Association has a link on their website titled “Art Therapist Locator.”
 Through this search function, a person can locate a masters-level art therapist in the United States.
 The Art Therapy Credentials Board also has a “Find a Credentialed Art Therapist” feature on their website to help a person locate an art therapist in their area.

 Integrating Art Therapy after Treatment

 While art therapy is often regarded as a short-term therapy, some clients may choose to continue their art therapy through individual or group art therapy sessions.

 A person is also encouraged to continue exploring their creative process outside of substance abuse-related art projects.
 Pursuing art through painting, drawing, sculpting, or other mediums can provide a positive artistic outlet for expression and help relieve anxiety in recovery.